vuejs/docs/src/api/composition-api-lifecycle.md

   If the callback returns a Promise, the server renderer will wait until the Promise is resolved before rendering the component.

-  This hook is only called during SSR can be used to perform server-only data fetching.
+  This hook is only called during server-side rendering can be used to perform server-only data fetching.

 - **Example**